 When many people visit our boat trailer yards in Innisfil or Monkland, they stare at the triple-axle boat trailer and say “I wish I had one of those.”
 Of course, what they’re really saying is “I wish I had a boat that needed a trailer like that.”

 So you might wonder, what determines the number of axles you’re going to need on your boat trailer?
 If your boat is right on the edge between needing a single- or double-axle boat trailer, are there advantages of one over the other?
 Let’s find out.

 Of course, the primary way to determine what type of boat trailer you’re going to need is based on the size and weight of your boat.
 Every boat trailer is designed to be able to carry certain weights, so a heavier and longer boat might need a dual- or even triple-axle boat trailer.

 The type of boat you have will also help you decide.
 Trying to drive your speedboat around on a pontoon boat trailer just isn’t going to work, no matter how many axles you’re dealing with.
 Let LoadRite know the specs of your watercraft and we’ll be more than happy to find you the perfect boat trailer.

 Single-axle boat trailers have two wheels and one axle.
 They are most often used on small boat trailers that don’t need to handle a lot of weight.

-- Single-axle boat trailers are lightweight enough that they can be moved around by hand when empty.
+- Lightweight: Single-axle boat trailers are lightweight enough that they can be moved around by hand when empty.
 Turning around a single-axle boat trailer by hand is simple, while a dual-axle boat trailer is more difficult and requires more space.